-Indian environmental regulation require environmental clearance for new dam projects specifically for the purpose of hydropower generation and/or irrigation projects and vary with generation capacity for hydropower projects and cultivable command area served by irrigation projects.
-Forest related clearances become applicable, if new or any modification in any existing project requires diversion of forest land for non-forestry purposes.
+Indian environmental regulation require environment clearance for new dam projects specifically for the purpose of hydropower generation and/or irrigation projects and vary with generation capacity for hydropower projects and cultivable command area served by irrigation projects.
+Forest related clearances become applicable if, new or any modification in any existing project require diversion of forest land for non-forestry purposes.
 Wildlife Clearance process gets triggered if the project is in proximity to protected area or activities are proposed within protected or conservation areas.

-Therefore, for the proposed dam rehabilitation activities at Sandynallah (Kamaraj sagar) Dam regulatory clearances will not be applicable as per Indian regulations.
+Therefore, for the proposed dam rehabilitation activities at Niralapallam Diversion Weir, regulatory clearances will not be applicable as per Indian regulations.
 Other applicable regulatory requirement is discussed in ESMF.